lorenzodecilladi/OldSovietSchool/VertexDetector/Sim/README.md

         - multiple scattering on 1st layer of the detector
         - transport from 1st layer to 2nd layer (2L) of the detector and **hit** generation
     - if **noise** is switched on, noise generation follows
+        - noise parameters are passed throung the *noiseConfig.txt* file
-        - default: gaussian extraction of the number of noise hits (mean 5, sigma 1)
+        - extraction of the number of noise hits, than can follow a gaussian (e.g. mean 5, sigma 1) or fixed distribution
         - cylindric uniform extraction of the noise hits' position on the detector
     - **data saving**: Vertex, hits on BP, hits on 1L and hits on 2L are stored in the simTree's corresponding branches
 - histograms and tree are written on the **output simFile**